Sans-Skelly/Agario/README.md

-# Agario
+# Agario Master Branch
-Recreating the popular game of Agar.io in python using pygame.
+The final version of our game is finalized in this branch.

 School project.